RussellSnyder/lesson-type-hints/chapters/how_typing_helps_developer.md

     name: str
 ```

+> Info: Classes as Interfaces in Python
+> An Interface is a structure that defines the shape of a piece of data without the data needing to be defined.
+This is very common in statically typed languages, but because Python is not statically typed, it uses classes to define interfaces.
+> The biggest advantage of using a class for a type is that you can check the type of a value at runtime.

-Now we can use this type to tell the Python interpreter that `id` is an integer.
+Now we can use our custom type to tell the Python interpreter that `id` is an integer.
 Now we can use this type in our previous example to explicitly type the variable `user`:

 ```py
 from typing import TypedDict